hvoss-techfak/SemTero/README.md

 # ZoteroRAG

 ZoteroRAG is a local RAG stack for your Zotero library.
-It embeds PDF-backed Zotero items with Ollama, serves search over the embedded sentences, and exposes a small web UI and MCP server for you.
+It embeds PDF-backed Zotero items with Ollama, enables semantic search over the embedded sentences, and exposes a small web UI and MCP server for you.

 ![alt text](https://github.com/hvoss-techfak/Zotero_RAG/blob/main/images/zotero_rag.png "ZoteroRAG")